haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 pub capability alloc: &'static dyn GlobalAlloc;
 ```

-Setting default is the easy part: `std` default allocator is ZST, so we can just put it in:
+Setting default is the easy part: `std`'s default allocator is ZST, so we can just put it in:

 ```rust
 pub capability alloc: &'static dyn GlobalAlloc = &std::alloc::alloc::Global;